Iñaki Barrenetxea

-Iñaki Barrenetxea Giraldez (born 28 November 1973, Bilbao, Basque Country) is a Basque former profesional road racing cyclist, who after his profesional carrer turned jury in races and organizer of Bizkaiko Bira.
+Iñaki Barrenetxea Giraldez (born 28 November 1973, Bilbao, Basque Country) is a Basque former professional road racing cyclist, who after his professional career turned jury in races and organizer of Bizkaiko Bira.
 In his amateur years he was part of the Base selection and joined Ripolin Bondex team having as a director Joxean Fernandez Matxin and teammates Oscar Freire and David Seco.

 His father was the president of Bizcay Cyclist Federation and his younger brother, Asier, is also a cyclist.